olgambencomo/olgambencomo/README.md

 - 🎓 Industrial Engineer specialized in Business Intelligence and Data Analytics
 - 💡 Experienced in data cleaning, analysis, and visualization to support business decisions
 - 🧠 Interested in Data Science, NLP, and Predictive Analytics
-- 🧩 Tools I use daily: Python, SQL, Power BI, Looker Studio, Azure, Snowflake
+- 🧩 Tools I use: Python, SQL, Power BI, Looker Studio, Azure, Snowflake
 - 🎯 Current focus: Building a portfolio of data-driven projects

 ---